 Our activities have the capacity to degrade the environment.
-We however believe in ensuring we protect the environment so that we leave the earth if possible better than we found it. we believe we are among the 1st Telecom Company in Kenya to have an active Health, Safety and Environment (HSE) policy.
+We however believe in ensuring we protect the environment so that we leave the earth, if possible, better than we found it.
+We believe we are among the 1st Telecom Company in Kenya to have an active Health, Safety and Environment (HSE) policy.
 We are totally compliant as far as HSE is concerned and in accordance with the best practice in environmental conservation requirements.

-our staff must read, understand and sign our HSE handbook before they can be allowed to go to the field.
+Our staff must read, understand and sign our HSE handbook before they can be allowed to go to the field.
 Additionally, before any field task is executed our staff and subcontractors must have signed and approved job hazard analysis (JHA) we also have all required Health and Safety (PPE) tools for our staff

 Our organization has invested in energy efficient solutions that enable us and our customers to go green.
-Initiatives include; Sale of LED lighting solutions, Solar, hybrid solutions and efficient cooling solutions for data centers and telecom application.
 All these solutions reduce the carbon foot print for our customers.
 We will continue investing in green energy solutions for telecom, homes and grid connection into the future.